alialib/alia/docs/elements.md

 `.classes()` takes a space-separated string of class tokens and applies them all to the element.
-You should only call this once per element and the list of tokens should static.
+You should only call this once per element and the list of tokens should be static.
 (No signal-based interface is provided.)

 ```cpp
 div(ctx).classes("badge badge-primary text-wrap")